BC Employment and Assistance Act

 (4) The chair and vice chair may be paid the remuneration specified by the Lieutenant Governor in Council in accordance with general directives of Treasury Board.

-(5) A member of the tribunal, other than the chair or vice chair, may be paid remuneration in the time and manner and at the rates prescribed by the Lieutenant Governor in Council in accordance with general directives of Treasury Board.
+(5) A member of the tribunal, other than the chair or vice chair, may be paid remuneration in accordance with general directives of Treasury Board.

 Application of Administrative Tribunals Act